JuliaInterop/Clang.jl/README.md

 ### Todo

 * Generate wrappers for remaining functions
-* Get rid of C++ dependency.
-The only place this is a problem is in the cursor child_visit implementation.
-Maybe this can be handled with the new Julia callback mechanism...
+* Get rid of C++ dependency by replacing std::vector with pure C container.

 ### License